How to get your money goals sorted: Part 2 of Money Management Series

 This probably doesn’t need much explanation but it pretty much encompasses all of the other things I want from life.

-Now its times to break the goal down and value it.
+Now it’s time to break the goal down and value it.
 Basically figure out how much money it’s going to take to complete!

 It can feel a bit clinical to put a number on everything but I normally find it makes the goal seem much more attainable.